ehelin/StorageExperiments/README.md

 # Storage Experiments
 A .NET C# Project exploring different cloud storage options.

-This project was created to explore some of the different Azure and AWS cloud store options and how they work.
+This project was created to explore some of the different Azure and AWS cloud storage options and how they work.

 ## Related Projects/Items